orbitjs/orbitjs-site/src/v0.17/guide/modeling-data.md

 ### Model relationships

-Two types of relationships between models are allowed:
+Two kind of relationships between models are allowed:

 - `hasOne` - for to-one relationships
 - `hasMany` - for to-many relationships

-Relationships must define the related `model` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related model.
+Relationships must define the related `type` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related model.
 Inverse relationships should be defined when relationships must be kept synchronized, so that adding or removing a relationship on the primary model